rks101/dualboot/README.md

 ```
 ----

-## Locked or read-only Windows partition or locked NTFS partition
+## Locked or read only Windows partition or locked NTFS partition

 Sometimes a particular partition cannot be accessed or it is read-only, no write or update is alowed in a dual booted system with Windows.
 An unclean shutdown from the Windows filesystem or hibernation or fast boot enabled in Windows or incomplete update possibly gone wrong or a similar event can render an NTFS/FAT partition exclusively locked or read-only or inaccessible.